liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

   conversion:
     # a Webhook strategy instruct API server to call an external webhook for any conversion between custom resources.
     strategy: Webhook
-    # webhookClientConfig is required when strategy is `Webhook` and it configure the webhook endpoint to be
-    # called by API server.
+    # webhookClientConfig is required when strategy is `Webhook` and it configures the webhook endpoint to be called by API server.
     webhookClientConfig:
       service:
         namespace: default
         name: example-conversion-webhook-server
         path: /crdconvert
-      caBundle: <pem encoded ca cert that signs the server cert used by the webhook>
+      caBundle: "Ci0tLS0tQk...<base64-encoded PEM bundle>...tLS0K"
   # either Namespaced or Cluster
   scope: Namespaced
   names: